Snowshoeing

 • Footwear: Ice Cleats (Microspikes) are highly recommended.
 The trail becomes polished and icy from heavy use.
 Snowshoes are generally overkill on the narrow, packed tread.

 • Conditions: Expect hard-packed snow.
-The creek rarely freezes completely; watch for spectacular "ice shelves" over the running water.
+The creek rarely freezes completely; watch for clear "ice shelves" over the running water.

 1. Bow River Crossing: Start with views of the peaks from the bridge.